hmchou56/centra8/centra5/posters.md

        -	Outcomes and Current Conclusions
        -	Future Work (include whether project is looking for collaborators and in what areas)
    7. We strongly recommend all submissions to use the attached Word Template.
-8. Please send your summary to Rui Oliveira (rui.oliveira@inesctec.pt) by March 31, 2020, as a Word file (preferably) or a pdf. file.
+8. Please send your summary to Rui Oliveira (rui.oliveira@inesctec.pt) by March 31, 2020, as a Word file (preferably) or a .pdf file.
-9. Decisions on acceptance or rejection of submissions as well as suggestions and /or instructions for improvement of accepted submissions will be made available to authors by e-mail on April 15, 2020.
+9. Decisions on acceptance or rejection of submissions as well as suggestions and / or instructions for improvement of accepted submissions will be made available to authors by e-mail on April 15, 2020.

 **Guidelines for creating a Poster**

 -	All posters must be A0 (841 x 1189 mm) with portrait orientation.
 Authors must use CENTRA 5 Meeting template for posters, which will be made available in this section before February 28, 2020.
--	Authors of summaries selected for poster presentation must send the final version of their posters (pdf. file) to Rui Oliveira (rui.oliveira@inesctec.pt) by April 30, 2020.
+-	Authors of summaries selected for poster presentation must send the final version of their posters (.pdf file) to Rui Oliveira (rui.oliveira@inesctec.pt) by April 30, 2020.
 Posters will be checked and non-conforming authors contacted to amend them.
-      (Please note that to have your poster eligible for printing by the Local Organizing Team you must send a pdf. file with your poster to centra@inesctec.pt by May 6.
+-	Please note that to have your poster eligible for printing by the Local Organizing Team you must send a .pdf file with your poster to centra@inesctec.pt by May 6.
 If you miss this deadline you may still participate, however you are responsible for printing and transporting your poster.
 -	Authors are responsible for poster setup and removal.

-**Guidelines for Oral Presentations (using Power Point)**
+**Guidelines for Oral Presentations (using PowerPoint)**

 - A template with the visual identity of the event will be provided in this section.
 Its use is, however, optional.
--	Authors of summaries selected for oral presentation must send the final version of their presentations (ppt or pptx. file) to Rui Oliveira (rui.oliveira@inesctec.pt) by April 30, 2020.
+- Authors of summaries selected for oral presentation must send the final version of their presentations (.ppt or .pptx. file) to Rui Oliveira (rui.oliveira@inesctec.pt) by April 30, 2020.
 - Presentations will be checked and non-conforming authors contacted to amend their presentations.

 **Contact**